 Scope of document

-The focus for release one is the PB980 Remote Service solution and related infrastructure.
+The focus for release one is the PB980 Series Ventilator Remote Service solution and related infrastructure.
 This SRS lays the ground work for the development of the full Gateway solution over three phases of release.

 Structure of document